mwelponer/cpp-pills/README.md

 ## Union

+A [union](https://en.cppreference.com/w/cpp/language/union) is a special class type that can hold only one of its non-static data members at a time.
 Imagine we have  a Vector2 and a Vector4 and we want to access Vector4 memory parts using Vector2, i.e. treating a Vec4 as a couple of Vec2.

 ```cpp